Leibniz-IWT/neatplot/README.md

 # neatplot
-Style guideline for plotting data with Python using stylesheets
+Style guideline for plotting data with Python using stylesheets.